 “If that is the case, we provide transportation for the families, so they can bring their child back,” he says.
 “We’re making lots of headway.”

 The Lions Hearing Center also provides services, at no cost, to children in Head Start programs.
 And for individuals who can benefit from a hearing aid but can’t afford one, the Lions Hearing Center can help.

 “Hearing aids cost an average of $2,000 per ear,” Wells notes.
 “Typically insurance doesn’t cover this.”

 Another resource that parents of deaf or hard-of-hearing children strongly value is family workshops and events, Wells notes.
 At one workshop put on for families by the Lions Center, Wells found himself smiling when he observed parents interacting with other parents who have children who are deaf or hard of hearing.

 “They were exchanging phone numbers and talking about different camps they might send their children to,” he recalls.
 “They learn so much from each other.
 It’s so important that parents connect with other parents who can relate to their situation.”

 Sundberg concurs.
 The Michigan Chapter of the A.G.
-Bell Association hosts a number of family events during the year, including one at the Detroit Zoo called "Hear the Roar."
-During the spring zoo event last year, deaf or hard-of-hearing adults in attendance held bags of beads.
+Bell Association hosts a number of family events during the year.
+During a spring zoo event called “Hear the Roar” a few years ago, deaf or hard-of-hearing adults in attendance held bags of beads.
 The deaf or hard-of-hearing kids each held a rope on which to collect and string the beads.
 To obtain a bead, the children had to find the deaf or hard-of-hearing adults and ask them questions about their hearing loss, their experience in school, hearing aids, etc.

 “For Rolan, this was so great,” Sundberg says.
 “He is one of two kids in his whole elementary school with hearing loss.
 The more he is around other hard-of-hearing kids and adults with hearing aids, the better for him.”